Special Recruiting Opportunities

 - The Johns Hopkins University Bloomberg School of Public Health: Diversity Summer Internship Program for Undergraduates

-- Morehouse College: Summer Program in Public Health
+- Morehouse College: Public Health Leader Fellowship Program (PHLFP)

 - Office of Minority Health Research Coordination (OMHRC) Diversity Programs

 - Rutgers University: Project Learn (health, health policy, health research)

 - University of Alabama, Birmingham School of Public Health: Minority Health International Research Training Program